widal001/python-boilerplate/README.md

 <!-- TODO: Replace with a brief description of your own project -->

-Python Boilerplate provides a common file structure for a Python project and encourages best practices in python development, including some simple code quality checks set up and some idiomatic examples of python data strctures and functions.
+Python Boilerplate provides a common file structure for a Python project and encourages best practices in python development, including some simple code quality checks set up and some idiomatic examples of python data structures and functions.
 This project is a template that can be used as a foundation for future projects.

 ### Made With